Championships (album): Commercial performance

 Championships debuted at number one on the US Billboard 200 chart with 229,000 album-equivalent units, of which 42,000 came from pure album sales in its first week.
 It became his second number-one album, and logged the fourth-largest streaming week of 2018 for an album.
 In its second week, the album fell to number two on the chart, moving another 129,000 equivalent units that week.
 In its third week, the album remained at number two on the chart, moving another 83,000 album-equivalent units that week.
 In its fourth week, the album dropped to number six on the chart, moving another 54,000 units that week.
 On June 5, 2019, the album was certified platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over a million units in the United States.

 Track listing

 Credits adapted from Tidal and Spotify.
+Credits for "On Me" are also adapted from Apple Music.